FK Belasica: Honours

+Stadium

 Mladost Stadium is a multi-purpose stadium in Strumica, Republic of North Macedonia.
 It is currently used mostly for football matches and the stadium's capacity is 6,500 spectators.
 With the last reconstruction in 2017 the stadium has a capacity of 9,200 seats, and it is a third-class field in accordance with UEFA standards.
 It meets the conditions for a high-ranking competition and is the second such stadium in the country.
+Stadium change the name in 2019 from "Mladost" to "Blagoj Istatov".

+Supporters

+The supporters of fk Belasica are called "Ajduci" and they were founded in 1988.